JuliaPlots/PlotDocs.jl/docs/recipes.md

     in plot at ~/.julia/v0.4/Plots/src/plot.jl:52
 ```

-This error occurs when dispatch cannot recursively map input data to

-This error occurs whenever there is an error thrown from within the recipe code.
-The type `<<some type>>` is the type the failing recipe is called with.
-This can give some hint as to where the error occured.
-Remember, there may be a large series of call to different recipes for a complicated plot, and `<<some type>>` is the type the innermost failing recipe was called with.
+This error occurs when the input types could not be handled by a recipe.
+The type `<<some type>>` cannot be processed.
+Remember, there may be recursive calls to multiple recipes for a complicated plot.

 #### MethodError: `start` has no method matching start(::Void)